This article contains compensated links; please read my disclaimer for more information.

 Visit Florence and Pisa on a day trip from Rome.
 It is a 12-hour tour, including 2 hours guided tour in Florence.
 CHECK PRICES AND AVAILABILITY FOR A DAY TRIP TOUR FROM ROME TO FLORENCE HERE

 I hope you enjoy Rome!
 Be a doll and be a responsible traveler.
-Rome in collaboration with 4 other major Italian cities, created a campaign #enjoyrespect to remind the travelers to behave while traveling.
+Rome, in collaboration with four other major Italian cities, created a campaign #enjoyrespect to remind the travelers to behave while traveling.
 One last thing – don’t leave a trail, especially garbage trail, after yourself on your travels.

-Are you a big city lover than Paris is definitely a place for you.
-You can read our guide on the Best time to visit Paris here
+Are you a big city lover then Paris is a place for you, and you can read our guide on the Best time to visit Paris

 Click on the pin to save it for later